It’s easy to start adventure with historical reenactment with 5 simple steps:

 – Vietnam War.

 If you are struggling to decide think about what book or movie character you liked the most and think how you would feel to have a chance to live his/her life for a moment – maybe that would be it?

 Is it hard to find a reenactment group near you?

-Not at all, most of them are active on Facebook, have website or can be found in local news when major reenactment event is close.
+Not at all, most of them are active on Facebook, have websites, or can be found in local news when a major reenactment event is close.